MattWhite3194/Vestige/README.md

 ![alt text](TheGreen/TheGreenProgressPhotos/Cover.png?raw=true)

 ## About
-The Green is a 2D sanbox game where players can explore a 2d randomly generated world.
+The Green is a 2D sanbox game inspired by the popular 2D indie game, Terraria.
-Players can build, fight, and explore a fully destructable tile world.
+Players can build, fight, and explore a fully destructable, procedurally generated tile world.

 ## Game Showcase